CyberTrainingUSAF/Powershell_Training/02_Basics_Of_Powershell/01_Powershell_Basics.md

 ![image](https://user-images.githubusercontent.com/47218880/61651077-b9850180-ac7a-11e9-9148-fe7500f712fc.png)

-## So What's the difference between Powershell and Cmd.exe?
+**So What's the difference between Powershell and Cmd.exe?**
-  - Powershell provides the programming power and accessibility of an object oriented programming language in a scripting environment.
+  * Powershell provides the programming power and accessibility of an object oriented programming language in a scripting environment.

+---

+<a href="https://github.com/CyberTrainingUSAF/Powershell_Training/blob/master/01_Intro_to_Powershell/02_Perf_labs.md" > Continue to Performance Labs </a>